arglebargle-arch/xanmod-rog-PKGBUILD/README.md

       [16329.685960] PM: resume devices took 37.182 seconds
       ```
       see: https://gitlab.freedesktop.org/drm/amd/-/issues/1629#

-    If you're seeing any of these messages on a ROG laptop join us on Discord in the Suspend Issues channel for help here: https://discord.gg/qUUm9cWW
-    and *please* go make a vendor support ticket and yell at them until they publish a fixed BIOS

   - ~~Since 5.12.7 Suspend has been unstable on 2021 (Cezanne) machines, we're still looking for a solution as the patches we were using up until that point have become an unreliable fix.
 If this is an issue for you either disable suspend in `/etc/systemd/sleep.conf` or stay with 5.12.6 until a solution is found.
 You can find more information about the issue by tracking the kernel [bug report](https://gitlab.freedesktop.org/drm/amd/-/issues/1230#note_947255) or help investigate the issue with us [on Discord](https://discord.gg/JW7yywZn).
 This affects all 2020/2021 Ryzen laptops, not just ASUS machines.~~
   - ~~5.12.9-2: Big upstream suspend-related patch set update; this is mostly hidden from git history here because we're pulling patches out of the asus-linux fedora kernel repo during package build~~